 Raise the invoice along with physical copy of LRs.

-Currently to claim payment for transportation services, transporter needs to ensure

 With the proposed system:

 Driver or customer’s representative can use mobile app to confirm that material has been received and upload scanned image of the LR.

 Alternatively, driver can send an SMS to a predefined number that delivery has been made.
+Is it possible to close the trip with SMS from driver?
+Handling multiple responses?
+(Can we consider only the last delivery point in multiple invoice case) – Radhika check with Peeyush

+Can we trigger OTP to sold to party / ship to party?

+Can we give screen to customer to upload phone number of on-ground party?

 Both A) and B) above will be geo-tagged – the former with GPS coordinates obtained from mobile app and the latter with geo-coordinates from nearest mobile tower (as provided by mobile operator)

-The system will electronically notify the customer’s authorized representative and transporter that the material has been received and if the transporter needs to arrange scanned copy of LR (for example in case b above).
+The system will electronically notify (SMS / Mail / Update in existing dealer portal); Do we need geo-fence of channel partner in SAP for us to send this trigger? the customer’s authorized representative and transporter that the material has been received and if the transporter needs to arrange scanned copy of LR (for example in case b above).
 Scanned copies of LR can be uploaded via web app or mobile app from anywhere and again system will notify customer and transporter of any such upload.

-As soon as all confirmations of delivery are available in system and corresponding transportation PO issued from OCL, the system will notify the transporter to review and submit invoice to OCL.
+As soon as all confirmations of delivery are available in system and corresponding transportation PO issued from OCL (To be discussed with SAP), the system will notify the transporter to review and submit invoice to OCL.

+Customized invoice will be designed for each transporter in Web portal.
+Against every invoice number, post availability of EPOD copy & Dealer acknowledgement option to ‘Generate invoice’ will be enabled

+Post invoice is generated same will be pushed to accounts portal with details / analytics on ‘Delivery compliance’.
+Accounts will validate invoices in portal & will park invoices

 System will generate create an excel file that can be uploaded in SAP by OCL back-office team.